 Prepare yourself to be “Chinese-ready”

-Without an up-to-date understanding of Chinese culture and knowledge on how to generate great content to suit the Chinese tastes on different platforms, bad communication and “wooden” content may hold your brand back from its full potential to grow within the Chinese market.
+You need an up-to-date understanding of Chinese culture and knowledge on how to shape your cross cultural marketing and generate great content to suit the Chinese tastes on different platforms.
+Without this, bad communication and “wooden” content may hold your brand back from its full potential to grow within the Chinese market.

-Keep an eye out for more top tips from three more professional New Zealand Chinese marketers in my next article.
+Keep an eye out for more cross cultural marketing tips from three other professional New Zealand Chinese marketers in my next article.